matthewkeil/homodigit.us/README.md

 - manage/automate production versioning and distribution
 - manage/automate staging on production for feature verification

-[containerd](https://containerd.io/): they base wrapper and plumbing with which Docker containers can be run and accessed.
+[containerd](https://containerd.io/): the base wrapper and plumbing with which Docker-like containers can be run and accessed.
 Their words are "It manages the complete container life-cycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond."

-[Kubernetes](https://kubernetes.io/): a set of objects that help create, run, stop, replicate, manage versioning, facilitate communication and handler authorization with "containerd's".
+[Kubernetes](https://kubernetes.io/): a set of objects that help aid, create, run, stop, replicate, version, communicate with, handle authorization and otherwise interact with "workloads" in the form of "containerd's".
 Their words are "Production-Grade Container Orchestration."  yea... theirs is better

 [Helm](https://helm.sh/): "The package manager for Kubernetes."